naninovel/docs/docs/en/guide/getting-started.md

 Before setting up and using Naninovel, let's skim through some of the core concepts.

-An essential one, which you will constantly encounter in the rest of the guide, is *actor*.
-Actor is an entity described by an identifier (ID), appearance, position in space (scene) and some other parameters.
+An essential one, which you will constantly encounter throughout the rest of the guide, is the *actor*.
+An actor is an entity described by an identifier (ID), appearance, position in space (scene), and some other parameters.

-Actor is an abstract entity and can't exist directly; instead, specialized versions with various additional parameters are used:
+An actor is an abstract entity and can't exist directly; instead, specialized versions with various additional parameters are used:

  Actor Type                           | Additional Parameters            | Description
 --------------------------------------|----------------------------------|------------------------------------------------------------------------------